Projects of Green and Inclusive Rural Development in the Nordics (2021-2024)

 More information about the new thematic groups' projects is coming up soon!
 For now, find out more about the activities of our previous thematic group for Sustainable Rural Development below.

-Sustainable Rural Development Thematic Group Projects develop new knowledge or synthesize existing knowledge, summaries of best-practice examples, study tours for regional policymakers in rural Nordic regions to share knowledge with their counterparts in other regions, and workshops where knowledge can be shared among rural policymakers and practitioners.
+Sustainable Rural Development Thematic Group Projects developed new knowledge or synthesize existing knowledge, summarise of best-practice examples, study tours for regional policymakers in rural Nordic regions to share knowledge with their counterparts in other regions, and workshops where knowledge can be shared among rural policymakers and practitioners.

 Click on the titles and you will find more about each project on www.nordregio.org

 The main objective of this project is to identify and analyse good practices that serve as examples for learning and finding tools, methods and approaches to improve service provision.
 Implemented under the Nordic Thematic Group for Sustainable Rural Development, the project will focus on new and innovative forms of service supply.

 Case study examples will shed a light on how different services are co-created through different types of inter-municipal, inter-regional and cross-border collaborations, including the involvement of non-governmental organizations / non-profit organizations.
 The geographical focus is on rural areas in different parts of the Nordic Region.

 This project contains 6 good practice examples from across all Nordic countries.